 Coat the waffle iron with nonstick spray.

 Place enough batter on the waffle iron to fill the area.
 Close the lid and cook until lightly browned.

-Serve topped with the remaining Parmesan and butter.
+Serve topped with Parmesan, butter and maple syrup!

 I love this recipe because it makes 4-5 waffles - perfect when you just want waffles without a ton of leftovers!

 Did you make this recipe?
 Tag @krolls_korner on Instagram or send me a pic, I’d love to see!